IseanB/UCR-Drone-Control/README.md

 TRANSIT_NEW | Required

 ##### Explanation
-- *SHUTOFF* command immediate disables the drone. **Useful for emergency shutoffs.** Note that drones can be shutoff high in the sky, causing them to fall quite a bit.
+- *SHUTOFF* command immediately disables the drone. **Useful for emergency shutoffs.** Note that drones can be shut off high in the sky, causing them to fall quite a bit.
-- *STOP* command stops a drone dead in its track by deleting all of its trajectories and putting it in the *HOVERING* state. **Useful for stopping a drone, but not disabling it**
+- *STOP* command stops a drone dead in its track by deleting all of its trajectories and putting it in the *HOVERING* state. **Useful for stopping a drone, but not disabling it.**
 - *LIFT* command lifts a drone off the ground into the air.
-If a point is given with a z > 0, then it will takeoff to that location.
+If a point is given with a z > 0, then it will take off to that location.
 If no point is given it will take off 2m above its current position.
+A point is not needed to liftoff properly.
 - *LAND* command gently lands a drone onto the ground.
-Used generally at the end of flight or when a drone needs to be taken out of the sky safely.
+Used generally at the end of a flight or when a drone needs to be taken out of the sky safely.
 - *CHECK* command will return the state the drone is currently in.
 It will use a *dresponse.msg* format, which will be talked about below.
 - *TRANSIT_ADD* command will a trajectory for the drone to follow.
 A point is needed.
 If the drone is HOVERING and this command is called, it will calculate an optimal path from its current location to the inputted location using the [MAV Trajectory Generation](https://github.com/ethz-asl/mav_trajectory_generation) library.
 If the drone is currently in a trajectory, it will save that trajectory and go there once it is done with the current trajectory.
 Multiple trajectories can be added during or after a trajectory is complete.
 - *TRANSIT_NEW* command is the same as the *TRANSIT_ADD* command, but with one difference.
-If its called while a drone is following a trajectory, it will immediately stop following that trajectory, stablize by trying to hover in place, delete all stored trajectories, and go to the new indented location.
+If it is called while a drone is following a trajectory, it will immediately stop following that trajectory, stabilize by hovering in place, delete all stored trajectories, and go to the new indented location.
 A point is needed.
-This is useful for following a new set of trajectories or moving toward a newly planned desitination.
+This is useful for following a new set of trajectories or moving toward a newly planned course.

+### Command Behaviors

+Although the commands have certain outcomes, as explained above, they only work in certain situations.
+For example, a *TRANSIT_NEW* or *TRANSIT_ADD* command will not execute if the drone has not lifted off.
+For each command, there are prerequisite states that the drone must be in.
+Below are commands with the states that will work.
+Note the *SHUTTING_DOWN* state is not listed since the drone will turn off once in that state.

+##### Commands and Prerequisite States
+- SHUTOFF: GROUND_IDLE, LIFTING_OFF, HOVERING, IN_TRANSIT, LANDING
+- STOP: LIFTING_OFF, HOVERING, IN_TRANSIT, LANDING
+- LIFT: GROUND_IDLE
+- LAND: LIFTING_OFF, HOVERING, IN_TRANSIT
+- CHECK: GROUND_IDLE, LIFTING_OFF, HOVERING, IN_TRANSIT, LANDING
+- TRANSIT_ADD: HOVERING, IN_TRANSIT
+- TRANSIT_NEW: HOVERING, IN_TRANSIT

+### Automatic State Transitions

 Some states can automatically transition to another state.
 Such as, if the drone is in the *LIFTING_OFF* state and it has reached its intended point of takeoff, it will automatically go to the *HOVERING* state.
-Below are the automatic state transitions that happen when once a drone is put into a state in the *From* column.
+Below are the automatic state transitions that happen once a drone is put into a state in the *From* column.

-##### Automatic State Transitions

 From | To
 ---- | --